What is enrichment?

 Negative Impact on the Enclosure Environment

-• Environmental Degradation: In naturalistic enclosures, introducing certain types of enrichment (e.g., synthetic materials) may degrade the natural environment, harming plants or affecting the ecosystem in wildlife sanctuaries.
+- Environmental Degradation: In naturalistic enclosures, introducing certain types of enrichment (e.g., synthetic materials) may degrade the natural environment, harm plants, or affect the ecosystem in wildlife sanctuaries.

 Misapplication of Enrichment

-• Incorrect Species-Specific Enrichment: Providing enrichment that is not suitable for the species (e.g., offering climbing structures to ground-dwelling animals or using scent-based enrichment with species that do not rely on scent) can result in confusion, stress, or injury.
+- Incorrect Species-Specific Enrichment: Providing enrichment unsuitable for the species (e.g., offering climbing structures to ground-dwelling animals or using scent-based enrichment with species that do not rely on scent) can result in confusion, stress, or injury.

 Human Safety Risks